kevinkotcherga/kevinkotcherga/README.md

 ### Hi 👋, I'm Kevin

-A passionate ruby on rails developer from France.
+A passionate fullstack ruby on rails developer from France.

 The tools I like working with are: